poezio/poezio/doc/source/keys.rst

 **_close_tab**: Closes the current tab.

     This is the same as :term:`/close`.
-The first tab (the roster) can not be closed.
+The first tab (the contact list) can not be closed.

 **_disconnect**: Disconnects poezio from the server.